jutranjo/CategorizeAndChatbot/README.md

 ### 4. Set Up the `.env` File

-Modify the `.env` file in the root directory and add your OpenAI API key:
+Create the `.env` file in the root directory and add your OpenAI API key:

 ```ini
 OPENAI_API_KEY=sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx